Documentation for configuring Shuffle. Most information is related to onprem and hybrid versions of Shuffle.

 .docker-compose down; docker-compose up -d

 By default, certificates are not being verified when outbound traffic goes from Shuffle.
 This is due to the massive use of self-signed certificates when using internal services.
-If you want to accept your Certificate Authority for all requests, there are a few ways to do this:
+You may ignore certificate warnings by adding SHUFFLE_SKIPSSL_VERIFY=true

 As this may require advanced Docker understanding, reach out to ask us about it: support@shuffler.io